RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 The additional files will need to be copied to `/BOOT` on the SD card.
 While it might make sense to reach the `BOOT` partition as `/dev/disk1`, you will actually reach it via `/Volumes/BOOT`.

+We target `/dev/disk1` when burning the Ubuntu image, but to copy the supporting files we target `/Volumes/BOOT`.
+Both designations point to the same place, the SD card.
+Why the name switch?

+I don't know why two different designations are used for the same SD card.
+I only know that it works.
+I will post here if I find an explantation.
+Or if you have an answer, feel free to post in the comments below.

 Before we copy over the files, let's see what's on the `BOOT` partition on the SD card.

 ```bash